Three Sisters (agriculture): Haudenosaunee culture

 Researchers in the early 20th century described more than a dozen varieties of maize and similar numbers of bean varieties, as well as many types of squash, such as pumpkin and winter squash, grown in Haudenosaunee communities.
-The first academic description of the Three Sisters cropping system in 1910 reported that the Iroquois preferred to plant the three crops together, since it took less time and effort than planting them individually, and because they believed the plants were "guarded by three inseparable spirits and would not thrive apart".
+The first academic description of the Three Sisters cropping system in 1910 reported that the Iroquois preferred to plant the three crops together, since it took less time and effort than planting them individually, and because they believed the plants were "guarded by three inseparable spirits and would not thrive apart."

 Among the Haudenosaunee, women were responsible for cultivation and distribution of the three crops, which raised their social status.
 Male roles traditionally included extended periods of travel, such as for hunting expeditions, diplomatic missions, or military raids.
 Men took part in the initial preparation for the planting of the Three Sisters by clearing the planting ground, after which groups of related women, working communally, performed the planting, weeding, and harvesting.

 Based on archaeological findings, paleobotanist John Hart concludes that the Haudenosaunee began growing the three crops as a polyculture sometime after 700 BP.

 The Haudenosaunee frequently traded their crops, so the need for each crop could vary substantially from year to year.
 Jane Mt.
 Pleasant surmises that the Haudenosaunee may have typically inter-planted the three crops, but they could also have planted monocultures of the individual crops to meet specific needs.

+Traditional corn cultivation remains culturally important among the Haudenosaunee, and contemporary revitalization efforts include the Iroquois White Corn Project at Ganondagan State Historic Site in Victor, New York.

 Maya culture

+In the Maya Culture they referred to the Three Sisters of Agriculture as Milpa.
+The Milpa systems was used by the Maya people and many others in Mesoamerica.
+This agricultural practice uses the same characteristics for intercropping for maize, beans, and squash which is commonly referred to as the "Three Sisters".
+This traditional agriculture practice has been around and implemented for thousands of years.
+This practice has been used for so long because it has helped keep food security in mesoamerica and has created a long lasting cultural impact on indigenous cultures.
+Milpa has supported soil health, biodiversity, and is high in resources efficiency.

 The Maya diet focused on the Three Sisters.
 Maize was the central component of the diet of the ancient Maya and figured prominently in Maya mythology and ideology.
 Archaeological evidence suggests that Chapalote-Nal-Tel was the dominant maize species, though it is likely others were being exploited also.